skounouho/UQ-ROM/README.md

 * file1, file2, ... fileM = ROB files to read, with the last file being the global basis
 * sampleformat = format string for generate ROB sample files

 The `rob/stiefel` command generates ROB samples based on a few input ROB files.
+The code projects the bases onto the tangent space of the Stiefel manifold, and randomly samples from the tangent space.
+The samples are then retracted back to the Stiefel manifold and printed to ROB files.
 The method is outlined in [Zhang and Guilleminot 2023](https://doi.org/10.1016/j.cma.2022.115702).